atillaturkmen/blog/README.md

 First of all, make sure you have docker desktop installed on your pc and that it is up-to-date.
 Then navigate to the folder where application is located via a preferred terminal and enter command `docker-compose up --scale web=2`.
-Docker compose will create an image and start the program.
+Docker compose will create the images and start the program.
 Now you can visit "localhost" in your browser and see the functioning app.